IedSoftworks/bl2sdk_Mods/README.md

 - 50% chance to trigger a kill commentator on kill
 - The combo lives 6 secons, so play fast, kill faster

+## critonly
+- Challenge GameMode
+- Enemies that do have a crit spot can now only be damaged with critical hits
+- DoTs that are inflicted on the crit spot will still damage the enemy
+- Pretty fun with my hitsounds mod with the particles active

 ## hitsounds
 - Plays a sound if you damage an enemy
 - You also have the option to toggle optional Particles on Crits